Amber Benson: Activism

 During the 2008 campaign season, Benson was featured in a Barack Obama advertisement sponsored by MoveOn.org.

-In February 2021, Benson spoke out in support of Buffy The Vampire Slayer co-star Charisma Carpenter's accusation of unprofessional and abusive behavior on the part of Buffy creator Joss Whedon, corroborating Carpenter's account by relating that the set of that series was a "toxic environment" whose traumatic effects upon those who worked there were long-lasting.
+In February 2021, Benson spoke out in support of Buffy the Vampire Slayer co-star Charisma Carpenter's accusation of unprofessional and abusive behavior on the part of Buffy creator Joss Whedon, corroborating Carpenter's account by relating that the set of that series was a "toxic environment" whose traumatic effects upon those who worked there were long-lasting.

 Personal life

 As of 2007, Benson resided in Los Angeles.
 She described herself as a "lapsed vegetarian".

-From 2002 to 2009, she dated Adam Busch, who played Warren Mears on Buffy the Vampire Slayer.
-The two have remained close friends.